misa301222/news-app/README.md

 ## New App
-News App created using NextJS with Typescript, NextAuth to handle Auth, ChakraUI and PostgreSQL.
+News App created using NextJS with Typescript, NextAuth to handle Auth, ChakraUI, Prisma and PostgreSQL.
 There's two main roles, user and admin, admin has more privileges.

 ## Home Page